-Over the years, as the owner of a transaction coordinator business I did a lot of striving and hustling to try to keep up with what I thought was the right path of a successful business owner.
+Over the years, as the owner of a transaction coordinator business, I did a lot of striving and hustling to keep up with what I thought was the right path of a successful business owner.
 And oh, the mistakes I made and the abuse I put myself through.

 After nothing shy of a breakdown, then thankfully a breakthrough, I discovered that my path as a business owner was exactly that, my path.
-I could choose to walk it as fast or as slow as I wanted.
+I could walk it as fast or slow as I wanted.
 I could stop along the way, enjoy the scenery, and even pause there for a much-needed rest occasionally.
-What I could not do if I expected to continue in business, was compare myself to others and put myself down for not being where they are.
-After all, without knowing their full story was it even a fair comparison?
+What I could not do if I expected to continue in business was compare myself to others and put myself down for not being where they are.
+After all, without knowing their full story, was it even a fair comparison?
 While this is much easier said than done, here are a few things I did to help ease this inner struggle:

 1. Reconnect with my why.
 I started a transaction coordinator business because I wanted to spend more time with my family.
-There were times over the years that I thought that was supposed to happen one magical day down the road and to get there I would have to sacrifice in the present.
-When I decided that I was going to make my why a priority in my business, not only did I find more enjoyment in my work, my income increased.
-It’s easy to get swept way with exciting opportunities and when they are in alignment with your why, that’s a good thing.
-But if they take you away from where you truly want to be, that will cause stress, struggle, and likely make you want to even quit the path you’re on.
+There were times over the years that I thought that was supposed to happen one magical day down the road, and to get there, I would have to sacrifice in the present.
+When I decided to make my why a priority in my business, not only did I find more enjoyment in my work, my income increased.
+It’s easy to get swept away with exciting opportunities, and when they are in alignment with your why, that’s a good thing.
+But if they take you away from where you truly want to be, that will cause stress and struggle and likely make you want to even quit the path you’re on.

 Saying yes to the path of entrepreneurship is a huge decision.
 It will be filled with ups, downs, and everything in between.
 It will be challenging but very rewarding at the same time.
 So along this path, do your best to love yourself, do things because they light you up, and say no to things that do not.
 Most of all, enjoy the small things on the journey.